| Title: | Waiting List Metrics Using Queuing Theory |

 capacity = demand + (cvd**2 + cvc**2) / waiting_time

-where cvd = coefficent of variation of time between arrivals cvd = coefficient of variation of sevice times waiting_time = target_wait / factor
+where cvd = coefficient of variation of time between arrivals cvd = coefficient of variation of service times waiting_time = target_wait / factor

 demand |